New Student and Family Programs

 The Learning Center

 The Learning Center offers four primary programs to help students achieve academic success.
 The Academic Coaching Program views learning as a life-long process.
 Students, regardless of their perceived capabilities, are able to learn, grow, and develop at all stages of their academic careers.
 The Academic Coaching Program offers free individual appointments and classroom workshops to help students consider, review, and master their study habits and strategies.
 The Tutorial Services Program offers individual and drop-in tutoring for specific course content to help students master class material and maximize their potential.
 Support is available for a wide variety of courses across business, the sciences, and the humanities.
 The ESL Language and Writing Tutoring Program offers free appointment-based tutoring and an informal drop-in conversation lab for international students and other second language learners.
 The ESL Program is for students interested in improving their English speaking, grammar, reading, and writing skills, as well as their fluency/confidence, and familiarity with American idioms and culture.
 The Supplemental Instruction Program provides peer-based in-class support for historically difficult courses and specific freshman populations.
 The purpose of SI is twofold: to help students master course content while also encouraging them to reflect on their evolution as life-long learners-all with an eye toward helping students achieve their fullest potential at CSULB and in the future.
 The Learning Center typically hires student employees for fall and spring semester.
-For more information or to make an appointment, visit our website The Learning Center website or call us at (562) 985-5350.
+For more information or to make an appointment, visit our website at The Learning Center website, or call us at (562) 985-5350.
 The Learning Center is located in the Student Success Center, Room 160.

 Men’s Success Initiative

 The Men’s Success Initiative (MSI) seeks to support young men of color in their academic endeavors at CSULB.
 Our goal is to improve access, retention, and graduation rates by providing academic support, professional development, and mentoring.
 For more information about MSI, please call 562-985-4618 , email MenSuccess@csulb.edu, or visit MSI website.
-Our office is located in the Student Success Center (SSC- 260).
+Our office is located in the Shakarian Student Success Center (SSSC- 260).

-Ronald E. McNair Post-baccalaureate Achievement (McNair Scholars)
+Ronald E. McNair Post-Baccalaureate Achievement Program (McNair Scholars)